ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.md

 {: #vpc-scaling-dedicated-compute-dedicated-next}
 {: step}

 Extend the scenario by configuring SSL termination, sticky sessions, and end-to-end encryption.
-For more information, refer to this [blog post](https://www.ibm.com/cloud/blog/deploy-and-auto-scale-isolated-workloads-across-multiple-zones).
+For more information, refer to this [blog post](https://www.ibm.com/cloud/blog/deploy-and-auto-scale-isolated-workloads-across-multiple-zones){: external}.

 ## Remove resources
 {: #vpc-scaling-dedicated-compute-removeresources}